Home GastronomyMy favorite Italian restaurants in Paris

 Italian restaurants: 4th arrondissement of Paris

-My recommendations: the arancini tartufo, summer truffle risotto balls (€9); the masto eggs with their green pesto mayonnaise (€8); the cod carpaccio with citrus (€15); the Margherita V2 by Julien (€15) which is absolutely to die for, he completely won me over with this one!; the selection of desserts with the tiramisu (€12), the rice pudding (€12), and the chocolate mousse (€12).
+My recommendations: the arancini tartufo, summer truffle risotto balls (9 €); the masto eggs with their green pesto mayonnaise (8 €); the cod carpaccio with citrus (15 €); Julien’s Margherita V2 (15 €), which is truly a killer, he totally convinced me on this one!; the dessert farandole with tiramisu (12 €), rice pudding (12 €), and chocolate mousse (12 €).

 Tested in 2025 - Invitation